archethic-foundation/aeip/AEIP-2.md

 ### Token metadata

-- `supply`: give information to nodes to mint one or multiple tokens at once (the amount should be represented in the smallest unit of UCO which is 10<sup>-8
+- `supply`: (mandatory) give information to nodes to mint one or multiple tokens at once (the amount should be represented in the smallest unit of the token which is defined by `decimals` attribute (10<sup>-8</sup> by default)).
+Maximum supply value is 2<sup>64</sup> - 1

+- `type`: (mandatory) helps application to distinguish fungible and non-fungible tokens, but also inform the nodes which validation or mining behavior need to applied. ([See collection use case](#collection))

+- `decimals`: number of decimal used to display the token (default and maximum is 8).
+This attribute have to be the default value for non-fungible token.

 - `name`: help client application to display the token name to be more user-friendly.
 This will not impact the behaviour of the validation nodes during the transaction validation.

 - `symbol`: specify the token symbol.
 This will not impact the behaviour of the validation nodes during the transaction validation.

-- `type`: helps application to distinguish fungible and non-fungible tokens, but also inform the nodes which validation or mining behavior need to applied. ([See collection use case](#collection))

 - `properties`: allows a token to define a set of arbitrary properties that an asset can have encoded in a list of objects.

 ### Properties metadata

-Two attributes compose each property:
+`properties` attribute is an object having one or multiple properties.
+ Each property is represented by a key -> value pair:
-  - `name`: represents the property's name, which helps applications to find the right value they need
+  - key is the property's name, which helps applications to find the right value they need
-  - `value`: represents the property's value
+  - value is the property's information

 Example of token with properties:
 ```jsonc